Meghan Ory

-Meghan Ory (born August 20, 1982) is a Canadian television and film actress.
+Meghan Ory (born August 20, 1982) is a Canadian-American television and film actress.
 She is best known for her role as Red Riding Hood/Ruby on the ABC fantasy series Once Upon a Time and also starred in the short-lived CBS drama Intelligence as Riley Neal.
-Ory currently stars in the Hallmark family drama Chesapeake Shores as Abby O'Brien.
+Ory starred in the Hallmark family drama Chesapeake Shores as Abby O'Brien.

 Career

 She was born in Victoria, British Columbia.
 She started acting in theater before her teens, but her mother forbade her from taking roles in film and television in order to be able to pay for her head shots.

 Her first professional acting role came in 1999 in the Fox Family Channel television movie, The Darklings, opposite Suzanne Somers and Timothy Busfield.
 A guest appearance on the television series The Crow: Stairway to Heaven followed, before she landed her first regular TV role on the Fox Family series Higher Ground in 2000, along with Hayden Christensen and A.J.
 Cook.
 After appearing on the MTV series 2ge+her (2000), Ory joined the cast of the Canadian television series Vampire High in 2001.